+

 Duluth, MN 55812

-We must receive official collegiate transcripts from all institutions you have attended in order to honor transfer credit, even if your transfer credits are indicated on a different transcript you have provided (i.e. PSEO credits on a high school transcript, collegiate credits on a different college transcript, etc.).
+UMD must receive official college transcripts from all institutions previously attended in order to award transfer credits, even if one transcript lists credit from another institution (i.e. PSEO credits on a high school transcript, college credits on a different college transcript, etc.).

 - Advanced Placement (AP) scores should be sent to UMD directly from the AP College Board.